 - I then provided some data in Where Did All My Friends Go?, which set up two following posts suggesting that loneliness was a huge threat to our health and that stress was another cause of friendlessness.
 These serious threats are just some of the reasons described in Why Men Need Friends and Why I needed a God Buddy.

 - My good friend and mentor Bill Johnson wrote a guest post, My “GB” Relationship that explained how he and I entered into our God Buddy relationship almost 20 years ago.
 Our relationship continues to this day based on the guiding principle for GB’s of “sharpening” one another (see Proverbs 27:17).

-- As I began a section called Basic Training, I started with What Exactly is a God Buddy relationship? which described these authentic, deep and genuine friendships that are better than the shallow acquaintances so many of people have these days.
+- As I began a section called Basic Training, I started with What Exactly is a God Buddy relationship? which described these authentic, deep, and genuine friendships that are better than the shallow acquaintances so many people have these days.

-- A recent commercial from Gillette, the 118-year-old shaving company challenged men to stop behaving like boys and start acting like men.
-In Accountable to Act like Men, I write that the biblical principles in 1 Corinthians 16:13–14 explains how to “act” like a man so the culture shouldn’t tell boys how to “be a man”.
+- In a recent commercial from Gillette, the 118-year-old shaving company challenged men to stop behaving like boys and start acting like men.
+In Accountable to Act like Men, I write that the biblical principles in 1 Corinthians 16:13–14 explain how to “act” like a man so the culture shouldn’t tell boys how to “be a man”.
 I suggested we all need more accountability by allowing a God Buddy to help us learn the standards of becoming a godly man.